CipherBijjam/CompetitiveProgramming/blogs/START.md

 * This kind of analysis of algorithms using input size as parameter is called asymptotic analysis.
 * The time complexity of a recursive function is basically the O(no of function calls * time complexity of each function).

+## SEP 29
+* Sorting is a fundamental algorithm design problem.
+It is used in may algorithms as a sub-function.
+This is because in many cases processing a sorted array is much easier.
+* Two methods:
+	* Comparing Elements
+		* Swapping Consecutive - O(n^2) - Concept of Inversions
+		* Non-Consecutive Swapping - Can be done in O(n*logn)
+	* Book Keeping of elements - O(n + C), C is the maximum element in the array.
+* We can use inbuilt sorting algorithm.
+These save us a lot of time.
+Every data structure requires a comparison operator to sort the array.
+For built-in data structure they are already present.
+But for User-defined Structs we need to write them explicitly.
+Or we can use comparison functions.